77 Macleay Street

 Instead I surrendered my spoon and empty bowl and dreamed about how I could replicate that dish at home someday.
 Every creamy spoonful tasted as though a vanilla bean had been scraped specifically into each bite.
 I reflected for a moment on a story I had heard growing up.
 It was about a young girl that, for all accounts and purposes, got away with breaking and entering, vandalism, and stealing a baby bears bowl of porridge.
 It wasn”t until that moment, sitting in a foreign country, that I realized “if that crooked little b*@% stole a bowl of porridge from me, she”d end up blowing through a tube to communicate for the rest of her life.”

 Now some might believe that a bowl of porridge would be plenty for one”s breakfast, but not me.
-I wanted a few bites of something savory so I got myself some free range scrambled eggs with sausage, tomato and mushrooms.
+I wanted a few bites of something savory so I got myself some free online viagra gel to buy range scrambled eggs with sausage, tomato and mushrooms.
 It was a delicious dish, but perhaps because we had been spoiled days earlier by Bill Grangers ever-so-creamy scrambled eggs, it slightly paled in comparison.
 The eggs were perfectly fine, but there was something a bit more rich and fluffy to the dish at Bill”s and now my head wouldn”t let it go.
 Halfway through my brekky, (that”s what the locals refer to as breakfast and my sad attempt of trying to fit in) I noticed a man having breakfast next to us reading the local paper.
 For a moment, I thought how crazy that I know someone halfway around the world…Oh My God, its Mitzi Del Bra from Priscilla Queen of the Desert.
 I nearly choked on my whole wheat toast.
 Of course any heterosexual would

 have said holy sh*t it”s Agent Smith from The Matrix, but Hugo Weaving will always be Mitzi to me.
 Now I am not a starstruck kind of guy having lived in Los Angeles and waited on everyone from Robert Redford to Nancy Regan in my youth, but it was somewhat surreal to be in a foreign country dining next to an Aussie celebrity.
 I am pretty sure no one really took much notice.
 When I asked Edward to confirm my sighting it took